LatitudeFinancialOSS/basis/MIGRATING_TO_NEW_FORM.md

 };
 ```

 The validation prop will no longer accept boolean to disable the default validation.
-If no validation is required then an validation function will need to be provided with a `null` return.
+If no validation is required then the validation function will need to be provided with a `null` return.

 ```jsx
 import { useBasisForm, Form, Input } from "basis";